Dynamical compatibility for finite and infinite population models used in genetics: Introduction

 The main question we will study in this work is to what extent infinite population models serve as approximations for models with finite but large populations.
 More specifically, we will consider two well-known classes of models that describe the evolution of a population composed of two types of individuals.
 The first is the Moran process, a constant population birth-death process that allows some important exact formulas~\cite{Moran}.
 The second is the replicator equation, a first-order differential equation introduced in \cite{TaylorJonker_1978}.

 In both cases, the resulting dynamics will strongly depend on the reproductive viability of both types of individuals in all possible configurations of the population, which we will call from now on \emph{population states}, or, simply, \emph{states}.
-We will henceforth assume one type as \emph{focal} (type \A), the other being called \B. In the Moran process, the total number of individuals is constant and given by $N$, and the state of the population will be identified by $i\in\{0,\dots,\N\}$, the number of type \A individuals in the population, or $x\in[0,1]$, its fraction.
+We will henceforth assume one type as \emph{focal} (type \A), the other being called \B. In the Moran process, population size is constant, denoted by $N\in\N$, and the state of the population will be identified by $i\in\{0,\dots,N\}$, the number of type \A individuals in the population, or $x\in[0,1]$, its fraction.
 The latter will also be used to identify the state of the population in the replicator equation.

 The reproductive viability, or \emph{fitness}, is commonly calculated using game theory to describe individual interactions, being equal to the average game payoff.
-While fitness can be defined for each population state without direct reference to individual interactions, the application of game theory provides valuable insights into how individuals interact with each other and the consequences of these interactions at the population level.
+Although fitness can be defined for each population state without direct reference to individual interactions, the application of game theory provides valuable insights into how individuals interact with each other and the consequences of these interactions at the population level.

 For the finite population level, it is important to discuss how results for relatively small populations, i.e., composed by $N\approx 10^5-10^8$ individuals, and that allows direct numerical simulations, scale up to realistically large values of $N\approx 10^{12}$.
-More particularly, a topic of concern of the present work is how these parameters change as the population size $N$ increases, such that the infinite population limit is consistent.
+More particularly, a topic of interest in the present work is how these parameters change as the population size $N$ increases, so that the infinite population limit is consistent.
 The relation between the parameters is called \emph{scaling laws}~\cite{ChalubSouza:TPB2009}.

 We will consider a function \( V \), referred to as the \emph{fitness potential}, which is defined for all possible population states, such that its derivative equals, minus the sign, the fitness differences among the types~\cite{ChalubSouza:JTB2018}.
 When \( V \) is a polynomial of degree \( d \), the individual interaction corresponds to the payoffs of a \( d' \)-player game, $d'\ge d$, with strict inequality in degenerated cases.
 We say that a $d$-player game is \emph{degenerated} if its dynamics is equivalent to a $d'$-player game, with $d'<d$; see~\cite{ChalubSouza:DGA2025} for an explanation of the case $d'=2$.
 For further details on game theory, see~\cite{Gintis}; the relationship between game theory and the replicator equation is discussed in~\cite{HofbauerSigmund}, while for the Moran process, cf.~\cite{Nowak:06}.